 Hard as it was to believe, this was going to be our last day in the Dordogne.
 It only seemed like yesterday I was bleeding all over the Limoges train station.

 Although the pâtisserie felt like a sauna, we all sat down for our morning caffeine fix and obligatory pastry gorging.
-My caramel éclair was especially delicious, and we just hoped that the big rocks hanging above the town would not fall and kill us in mid-coffee.
+My caramel éclair was especially delicious, but I kept looking up at the big rocks hanging above the town praying they would not fall and kill us in mid-coffee.

 And what were we seeing exactly?
-Well, with his magical laser pointer, our guide outlined what could have been surmised as cave drawings, however for many (well, most) of them, you really have to use your imagination to make out the bison, horses, reindeer, rhinoceros and mammoths.
+Well, with his “magical” laser pointer, our guide outlined what could have been surmised as cave drawings, however for many (well, most) of them, you really had to use your imagination to make out the bison, horses, reindeer, rhinoceros and mammoths.
 There are no photos in the cave, of course.
-If it had actually looked like this, I might have been more excited, but in the cave you could hardly make it out.
+If it had actually looked like the sign out front (more on that later), I might have been more excited, but in the cave you could hardly make these creatures out.

 Tracy was also not overly enthralled with the tour either, although she was kind of mesmerized by our guide’s lantern that he deftly wiggled around to help highlight the outline of the hard-to-find animals.

 Mary thought the Font-de-Gaume experience to be more worthwhile than Tracy and myself, but believed they could do a much better job in its presentation.
 She said that she felt a little more history regarding the cave would have made the tour better.
-I realize they don’t know very much about its origins and who painted these things, but our guide could have done a better job, in Mary’s (and my) opinion).
+I realize they don’t know very much about its origins and who painted these things, but our guide could have done a better job.

 Our resident mammal aficionado, Kim, was the only one of us to give Font-de-Gaume two, big wooly mammoth thumbs up.
 He thought the presentation was interesting and said he could see more clearly the outlines of the animals.
 Maybe I should have skipped the Liqueur de Noix the night before.